Denhonator/KHPCSpeedrunTools/LUA.md

 ### Config

-- Open the newley `extracted folder`
+- Open the newly `extracted folder`
 - Open the `config` folder inside
-- Open the `gameConfig.toml` file from this folder in a text editor (notepade for example)
+- Open the `gameConfig.toml` file from this folder in a text editor (notepad for example)
 - Set each `Offset` and `Address` line to `"0"`
 - (Optional, but recommended for this guide) Change the `Path` lines that include a `gl` to remove the `gl`
+- Save your changes!

 You should end up with a file that looks like this: